Meromorphic vector fields with single-valued solutions on complex surfaces: Introduction

-The structure of the surfaces and vector fields in the Main Theorem imply the existence of a threshold for the number of maximal solutions that a vector field may have: \begin{corollary} Let~$X$ be a meromorphic vector field in a compact complex K\"ahler surface having five different Zariski-dense maximal solutions.
-Then all the solutions are maximal. \end{corollary} (The proof will be given in Section~\ref{sec:excom}.)
-A vector field having exactly four maximal solutions appears in Example~\ref{four}.
-The Main Theorem also implies that, in our context, the domains where maximal solutions are defined are very special: \begin{corollary}Let~$S$ be a compact K\"ahler surface, $X$ a meromorphic vector field on~$S$.
-Let~$\Omega\subset\mathbf{C}$ and~$\phi:\Omega\to S$ a maximal solution.
-Then~$\overline{\Omega}=\mathbf{C}$. \end{corollary} Accordingly, it is not until dimension three that we may witness the existence of natural boundaries for functions satisfying algebraic differential equation (and we indeed do, like in the classical equations of Halphen, Chazy and Ramanujan~\cite{guillot-sl2}).
-These natural boundaries are inevitably accompanied by rich dynamics:\begin{corollary}Let $M$ be a compact complex algebraic threefold, $X$ a meromorphic vector field on~$S$, $\phi:\Omega\to S$ a maximal solution such of~$X$ that~$\overline{\Omega}\neq\mathbf{C}$.
-Then~$\phi(\Omega)$ is Zariski dense.\end{corollary} (See~\cite[Thm.~A]{guillot-sl2}, \cite{macstr} for direct proofs for Halphen's equations).
-The last two corollaries are the direct analogues of Corollaries~C and~D from~\cite{guillot-rebelo} to the present setting.
+The structure of the surfaces and vector fields in the Main Theorem imply the existence of a threshold for the number of univalent maximal solutions that a vector field may have: \begin{corollary} Let~$X$ be a meromorphic vector field on a compact complex K\"ahler surface having five univalent maximal solutions with different images such that the image of each one of them is not contained in a proper analytic subset.
+Then all the maximal solutions are univalent. \end{corollary} (The proof will be given in section~\ref{sec:excom}.)
+A vector field having exactly four univalent maximal solutions appears in example~\ref{four}.
+The Main Theorem also implies that, in our context, the domains where univalent maximal solutions are defined are very special: \begin{corollary}Let~$S$ be a compact K\"ahler surface, $X$ a meromorphic vector field on~$S$.
+Let~$\Omega\subset\mathbf{C}$ and~$\phi:\Omega\to S$ a univalent maximal solution.
+Then~$\mathbf{C}\setminus\Omega$ is countable and, in particular, $\overline{\Omega}=\mathbf{C}$. \end{corollary} Accordingly, it is not until dimension three that we may witness the existence of natural boundaries for functions satisfying algebraic differential equations (and we indeed do, like in the classical equations of Halphen, Chazy and Ramanujan~\cite{guillot-sl2}).
+These natural boundaries are inevitably accompanied by rich dynamics: \begin{corollary}Let $S$ be a compact complex algebraic threefold, $X$ a meromorphic vector field on~$S$, $\phi:\Omega\to S$ a univalent maximal solution of~$X$ such that~$\mathbf{C}\setminus\Omega$ is uncountable (for instance, such that~$\overline{\Omega}\neq\mathbf{C}$).
+Then~$\phi(\Omega)$ is Zariski-dense.\end{corollary}

+(Particular proofs of this result for Halphen's equations may be found in~\cite{macstr} and in~\cite[Thm.~A]{guillot-sl2}.)
+The last two corollaries are direct analogues of Corollaries~C and~D from~\cite{guillot-rebelo} in the present setting.